a foggy forest with red leaves on the ground

 The imperative in German: What is it and what forms can it take?

 The imperative is a verb form used for commands and requests.
-In English, the imperative looks just like the present tense “you” form of the verb, but it is used without a subject pronoun and is usually followed by an exclamation mark:
+In English, the imperative looks just like the present tense “you” form of the verb, but it is used without a and is usually followed by an exclamation mark:

 “You come here.”